 - The National Registration Search contains the names of all registrants (individuals and firms) in Canada.

 - The Registrant Search tool will show you who is registered with the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
 Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition), what they are registered for and if there are any terms and conditions on their registration.

 - AdvisorReport allows you to research the background, qualifications and disciplinary information of advisors with IIROC-regulated firms.

 Use this workbook from the Canadian Securities Administrators (CSA)Canadian Securities Administrators (CSA) The Canadian Securities Administrators (CSA) is an umbrella organization of Canada’s provincial and territorial securities regulators whose objective is to improve, coordinate and harmonize regulation of the Canadian capital markets+ read full definition to record information while choosing a financial advisor.

-Has your advisor or dealer been in trouble?
+Has your adviser or dealer been in trouble?

 Check the Canadian Securities Administrator’s disciplined persons list to see if someone has been disciplined and is subject to sanctions.